 Food sources of iron: organic red meat, liver, oysters, green leafy veggies

 Food sources of folate: dark green leafy veggies, broccoli, asparagus

 Food sources of selenium: organic meat, fish, brazil nuts

 I highly recommend moms stay on their prenatal vitamin for at least 6 months postpartum (more, if nursing).
 This helps mom meet the nutritional demands (including B-vitamins and trace minerals) associated with postpartum healing while replenishing and maintaining mom’s nutrient stores.

-While the current evidence on diet and supplementation isn’t strong enough to safely prevent or treat postpartum depression, moms can still use this information to optimize their diet during pregnancy and postpartum.
-Having a feeling of control, especially if a mom has experienced postpartum depression in a previous pregnancy, can be really encouraging.
-Consuming adequate dietary sources of these nutrients won’t do any harm, but may significantly help mom and baby feel their best.
-It’s worth a shot!
+To safely prevent, manage or treat postpartum depression you can use this information to optimize your diet during pregnancy and postpartum.
+Having a feeling of control, especially if a you have experienced postpartum depression in a previous pregnancy, can be really encouraging.
+Consuming the right amounts of the right nutrients won’t may significantly help you and baby feel your best.

 Please remember that diet and supplementation alone may not be enough to prevent or treat postpartum depression, mood, and anxiety disorders.
 Make sure you enlist support from friends, family members, and neighbors to get you through this amazing, but sometimes, tough time.

 The postpartum period is naturally difficult to navigate for moms, but if you’re experiencing excessive anxiety, fatigue, recurrent thoughts of death or suicide, difficulty concentration and making decisions, lack of interest in past hobbies, or feelings of guilt or worthlessness, please seek help from a professional.